As the Employer, you are a partner in meeting the goals of an internship.

 - The internship site must be a legitimate business or professional site.
 The site cannot be in a private residence unless the residence is legally zoned for the purpose of conducting that specific business in which the student will be involved.

-- Must be an established organization of business for a minimum of one year.
-BSU will not send interns to a start-up business.
+- The internship site must be an established organization of business for a minimum of one year.

 - The participating employer must abide by BSU’s policy on discrimination and sexual harassment.